timothylimyl/SpaceApps_Hackathon/README.md

 However, it is worth noting that the model trained on PlantVillage data does not transfer well to the real-domain which is of expectation as the AI system is trained using supervised learning.
 Supervised learning depends heavily on the quantity, quality and diversity of the datasets to perform well.
-The PlantVillage database is taken under controlled lab conditions with a single leaf in the photo.
+The PlantVillage database is taken under controlled lab conditions with a single leaf in the photo as shown below.

 <p align="center">
   <img src="https://github.com/timothylimyl/SpaceApps_Hackathon/blob/main/images/plantvillage_sample.JPG" alt="Sublime's custom image"/>